-The Company entered a prior employment agreement with Ms. Kelly Malson, former Chief Financial Officer, effective as of December 5, 2018 (the "Effective Date").
-The Company entered into new employment agreement with Ms. Irina Nashtatik, Chief Financial Officer effective as of July 7, 2020 (the "Effective Date").
-The Company entered into a new employment agreement with Mr. Douglas Marohn, President and Chief Executive Officer, effective as of July 8, 2020 (the "Effective Date").
+The Company entered into new employment agreement with Ms. Irina Nashtatik, Chief Financial Officer effective as of July 7, 2020.
+The Company entered into a new employment agreement with Mr. Douglas Marohn, President and Chief Executive Officer, effective as of July 8, 2020.
 The following section provides information on our employment agreements with the Named Executive Officers.